johnellmore/dicefairness/README.md

 There's no fancy `npm` or `yarn` package installation or local dev environment here.
 The single dependency (jstat) is just included in the repo.

 If you want to spin up a local server for development, python's one-line HTTP server is perfect.
+Python is included on MacOS and Linux by default, and is easily installed on other OSes.
 From the repo's root:

 ```
 python3 -m http.server 8000 --bind 127.0.0.1
 ```

-You can then access the project at [http://127.0.0.1:8000](http://127.0.0.1:8000)
+You can then access the project at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ## Tests